GradyGaugler/amplitude-bulk-annotation-maker/SETUP_ENVIRONMENT.md

 3. **Test with manual entry**:
    - Temporarily enter credentials manually
-   - Use "Test Connection" to verify
+   - Use "Test Connection and Save" to verify

+4. **Check for detailed error messages**:
+   - The application provides specific error explanations
+   - Look for HTTP status codes and their meanings

 ### Python/Application Issues